 Pomalyst (pomalidomide) is an immunomodulatory antineoplastic agent.
 It inhibits proliferation and induces apoptosis of hematopoietic tumor cells, enhances T cell- and natural killer cell-mediated immunity and inhibits production of pro-inflammatory cytokines by monocytes.

-Adverse events associated with the use of Pomalyst may include, but are not limited to, the following:
+Adverse events associated with the use of Pomalyst for MM may include, but are not limited to, the following:

 - fatigue and asthenia